-With over 40 years of experience, Gary Dawson Designs will help you create a custom designed, handcrafted gold, platinum or silver jewelry piece including diamond engagement rings, wedding bands, commitment rings, unique earrings and pendants, and stunning bracelets and just about anything you can think up.
+With over 40 years of experience, Gary Dawson Designs will help you create a custom designed, handcrafted gold, platinum or silver jewelry piece including diamond engagement rings, wedding bands, commitment rings, unique earrings and pendants, stunning bracelets, and even belt buckles…just about anything you can think up.

 If you have any questions about custom designed handcrafted jewelry, or would like to request a quote, please call 541-729-2531 or fill out our Custom Quote Request Form.